phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 while (inputIsNotValid(input));
 ```

-JavaScript's [`for` loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) is the same as that in C and Java: it lets you provide the control information for your loop on a single line.
+JavaScript's [`for` loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) lets you provide the control information for your loop on a single line.

 ```javascript
 for (var i = 0; i < 5; i++) {